uri-library-data-services/iassist-preview/content/blog/iassisters-and-librarians-are-doin-it-themselves.md

 So the next question is, as a data professional, what are you doing to help the librarians at your institution get up to speed with RDM?
-Imagine (it isn\'t that hard for some of us) having gotten your Library masters degree sometime in the last century and now being told your job includes helping researchers manage their data?
+Imagine (it isn't that hard for some of us) having gotten your Library masters degree sometime in the last century and now being told your job includes helping researchers manage their data?
 Librarians are sturdy souls, but that notion could be a bitter pill for someone who went into